kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ## December 2018

-- Heading off to France for Christmas.
+- I'm heading off to France for Christmas by car.
 - I get a huge wad of cash for my trip ready.
 - It's in an envelope resting on the top of my handbag.
 - I haven't closed my handbag.
 - I'm using my phone, the camera is operational; anyone with a view of my hacked phone camera will see the wad of cash at the top of my handbag as I constantly use it with the camera pointed to my bag on the table in front of me.
+- I may have been pointing the phone's camera at the top of my handbag for hours.
 - Eventually, I leave the house and go outside to the car.
 - A man is approaching me from the top of the street.
 - He's on the pavement, then he sees me and steps out on the road, walking towards me, smiling at me, saying something weird.